-The Office of Access & Equity has cutting edge software and hardware which is designed to help students with various needs.
-Some of our assistive technology is available to all students and some is available only to students with specific disability access plans.
+The Office of Access and Equity Services has cutting edge software and hardware which is designed to help students with various needs.
+Some of our assistive technology is available to all students, and some is available only to students with specific disability access plans.

 As technology grows, SUNY Delhi is committed to investigating what is current in the field.
 Many products today have built-in accessible tools that will help you gain access and equity in your learning.

 If you feel that a particular program would benefit you, we can help you understand how to use it.
 We are happy to assist and hope you will take advantage of our services and our technology!

 - Premier Literacy

 - Adobe Acrobat Reader